 We draw attention to Note 1 to the financial report, which describes the basis of accounting.
-The financial report has been prepared to assist the Association meet the requirements of the Associations Incorporation Reform Act 2012 (Vic).
+The financial report is a special purpose financial report and has been prepared to assist the Association to meet the requirements of the Associations Incorporation Reform Act 2012 (Vic).
 As a result, the financial report may not be suitable for another purpose.
 Our opinion is not modified in respect of this matter.

-Responsibilities of the Committee for the Financial Report
+Responsibilities of Management and the Committee for the Financial Report

-The Committee is responsible for the preparation of the special purpose financial report that gives a true and fair view and have determined that the basis of preparation described in Note 1 of the financial report is appropriate to meet its requirements of the Associations Incorporation Reform Act 2012 (Vic).
+Management is responsible for the preparation of the special purpose financial report that gives a true and fair view and has determined that the basis of preparation described in Note 1 of the financial report is appropriate to meet its requirements of the Associations Incorporation Reform Act 2012 (Vic).
 Management's responsibility also includes such internal control as management determines is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.

-In preparing the special purpose financial report, the Committee is responsible for assessing the Association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intend to liquidate the Association or to cease operations, or have no realistic alternative but to do so.
+In preparing the special purpose financial report, Management is responsible for assessing the Association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intend to liquidate the Association or to cease operations, or have no realistic alternative but to do so.